 Juan Esquivel

-Lead Developer for Collin County Journal.
+Technical lead, developer, and platform manager for Collin County Journal.

 Contact Juan